Kadet Remaja Sekolah Malaysia: Cadets (Primary/Tunas)

-Cadets/Students(Secondary)
+Cadets (Secondary Students)

-Secondary school cadets wear their rank epaulettes on both sides of the shoulder straps.
+Secondary school cadets wear their rank, indicated by their epaulettes, on both sides of the shoulder straps.
 The highest rank for a secondary school cadet is Warrant Officer 1.

-The rank for Lance Corporal, Corporal are awarded on school-based examinations and varies a lot from school to school.
+The ranks of Lance Corporal and Corporal are awarded on school-based examinations and can vary significantly from school to school.
 The Exam Card provided in the KRS Handbook (Buku Panduan KRS) is rarely followed.
 For the rank of Sergeant, students have to attend courses held by the District Education Office and those who passed will be awarded with a certificate stating the promotion of rank.
 Sometimes, the Staff Sergeant course is held together with the Sergeant course.
 Cadets who passed the rank of Staff Sergeant will be chosen to attend the Warrant Officer course.
-The course for Warrant Officers used to be national level and is a very prestigious award for cadets.
-Normally only not more than 20 cadets awarded with the rank of Warrant Officer 1 nationwide while 50 awards of Warrant Officer 2.
+The course for Warrant Officers used to be held at a national level, and is a very prestigious award for cadets.
+Normally not more than only 20 cadets are awarded with the rank of Warrant Officer 1 nationwide, while 50 awards of Warrant Officer 2.
 Since 2009, Warrant Officer courses are now held state level to provide more chances for cadets and produce more Warrant Officers.

 The ranks for secondary student cadets, along with their epaulettes, are: